 - Most vehicles will provide this information through the dashboard interface once you plug into an EVSE.

-- We’ve also created a chart to help you determine your vehicle’s charge time using a Level 1 charging station (like the cordset that came in your electric vehicle) and an HCS-40PR, 32Amp Level 2 charging station for comparison.
+We’ve also created a chart (see link in Quick Reference section below) to help you determine your vehicle’s charge time using a Level 1 charging station (like the cordset that came in your electric vehicle) and an HCS-40PR, 32Amp Level 2 charging station for comparison.

-Click on the charts below to enlarge and find the charge time and miles of range per hour of charging for every EV currently on the market.
-Or download the EV Time to Charge and Miles per Hour of Charge Chart as a pdf for future reference.
+Click on the charts below to enlarge and find the charge time and miles of range per hour of charging for every Battery Electric Vehicle and Plug In Hybrid Electric Vehicle currently on the market.
 We do update this chart with new electric vehicles as they are introduced in the market.